 District EstNbr EstName MOI# Date Description 25 M4653A Agri Star Meat and Poultry, LLC HRJ500912 2706G 06DEC2017 While performing ante-mortem inspection of poultry this week at Agri Star Meat and Poultry, I have made the following observations.
 Monday, December 4 - Upon my arrival at the facility at approximately 0430, eight chicken trailers were present.
 The sheds on official property were full with six trailers, while two trailers were outside the property across the railroad tracks.
 The temperature on that morning was in the 50s.
 Another trailer arrived by 0530 and was parked across the railroad tracks in the building which consists of a roof for protection.
 This arrival pattern was inconsistent with my understanding of a recent change in loading time schedules.
 Load times had recently been moved back to limit the amount of time birds spend on the trailers.
 DOAs = 75 Tuesday, December 5 - On arrival at the facility at approximately 0430, seven trailers were in sheds on the official premises, while two trailers were under the roof across the tracks.
 When traveling the trailers have tarps which roll down over the sides, but when parked these tarps are rolled up and off the sides of the modules.
 Each module has half of the outside ends covered by cardboard, which leaves the other half open.
 The temperature at the time was in the 20s with westerly twenty mile per hour winds.
 DOAs = 380 Wednesday, December 6 - When I arrived at the establishment around 0515, nine trailers were present, with three under roof across the railroad tracks.
 The tarps had been rolled up so I could see the chickens through the module sides.
 The temperature was in the teens with westerly ten mile per hour winds.
-The tenth truck arrived by 0545 with a partial load and was placed in the completely enclosed shed on official property.
-Many birds were piled together behind the cardboard portions and were less active with the decrease in temperature.
-Previously more birds would be against the visible sides of the modules or standing and moving about.
-Furthermore, the modules have solid floors which means the fecal material remains in the module leading to
+The temp trailers were being seen frozen on the edges of the modules.
+Furthermore, the modules have solid floors which means the fecal material remains in the module leading to a wet floor and wet lower half of many birds.
+Stuorf moisture from the trailers has been seen frozen on the edges of the trailer its and carcasionally the modules.
+At 0914 I purposefully went to the poultry unloading dock to examine a trailer.
+Upon arrival I was infor